 There are many resources upon which you can draw to finance your education.

 In addition to your own savings and family contributions, Mount Allison provides support through scholarships, bursaries, awards, and on-campus employment.
-In fact, we provide $5.4 million in financial aid and student compensation each year, including more than $2 million in scholarships, bursaries, and financial aid.
+In fact, we provide over $5 million in financial aid and student compensation each year, including more than $2 million in scholarships, bursaries, and financial aid.

 Scholarships are awarded based on academic achievement, extracurricular involvement, leadership experience, community service, and work/internships experience.